wp-plugins/csv-2-post/readme.txt

 == Description ==

-CSV Import plugin developed by <a href="http://www.webtechglobal.co.uk/about" title="Visit WebTechGlobal Home">Ryan Bayne</a>.

 Import any data with far more ease than any other import plugin because you don't need to name columns anything specific and your columns can be in any order!
-This is not an adaptation of Import CSV.
+This is not an adaptation of Import CSV, WordPress DataFeed Import or any other csv import plugin.
 All code an interface is totally unique and I have never used another csv import plugin.
 CSV 2 POST is my first plugin and it was the result of a data import script for getting affiliate data to WordPress.
 Somehow being new to WordPress and creating my very first plugin I ended up with a product 3 months later called CSV 2 POST PLUS which is even better and growing daily.
-Demo available at www.csv2post.com

-<a href="http://www.csv2post.com/demo/wp-login.php" title="CSV 2 POST Plus Demo Login">Login to Demo for CSV 2 POST PLUS</a>
+<a href="http://pro.csv2post.com" title="CSV 2 POST Plus Demo Login">Online Demo for CSV 2 POST PRO</a>

-<h3>CSV 2 POST PLUS</h3>
+<h3>ABOUT CSV 2 POST PRO</h3>
 The paid edition of this plugin is aimed at those who import data as part of their job or longer term ambitions.
-It allows custom layouts to be created and customisation can be applied easily for every customer.
-I offer this service free and will even help you import the data if your short on time.

-The paid edition also has far more control over SEO, Tags, Custom Fields, Categorising and general configuration.
-Try the demo on the official website.

-<a href="http://www.csv2post.com/demo/wp-login.php" title="CSV 2 POST Plus Demo Login">Login to Demo for CSV 2 POST PLUS</a>
+It allows custom layouts to be created and customisation using the Wordpress WYSIWYG editor.
+The functions that make up the Pro edition provide a truly professional tool that deploys affiliate datafeeds to Wordpress with excellence.

 == Installation ==